-This is a hospital-based descriptive study done at an urban referral center in South India with the Institutional Ethical Committee clearance.
+This is a hospital-based descriptive study done at an urban referral center with the Institutional Ethical Committee clearance.
 Children aged 1 month-18 years presenting with altered sensorium for more than 12 hours were included in the study.
-Children with a history of trauma and seizure disorder/ epileptic encephalopathies were excluded from the study.
+Children with a history of trauma and seizure disorder/epileptic encephalopathies were excluded from the study.